 The Company is extracting resources and processing it to yield a bulk silver/gold concentrate at the San Gonzalo Mine and a copper concentrate from the Avino Mine, both of which are located on the Avino property in Durango, Mexico.
 The Company is also exploring options to re-process a large tailings resource left from past mining on the Avino property.
-In addition, the Company is exploring four silver and gold projects in Canada.
+In addition, we have optioned the Eagle Claims in the Yukon to Alexco Resource Corp. and are exploring our remaining gold and silver projects in Canada.
 All of the Company's mineral property interests in Canada are wholly-owned by the Company.
 In Mexico, the Company has a 99.67% interest in Avino Mexico, a Mexican company which is involved in the mining of commercial resources and resource exploration and evaluation, including the operation of the Avino and San Gonzalo Mines.

 The Company owns and manages its Canadian properties.
 Exploration in Canada is focused on the Bralorne Mine project in southwest British Columbia which was acquired by the Company in 2014.
 The Bralorne Mine project is considered in the advanced exploration phase and extracting and processing resources at trial levels took place between 2011 and 2014.
-In addition to the Bralorne Mine project, Avino has in recent years conducted limited prospecting, trenching and drill programs on the Eagle, Olympic-Kelvin, and Minto properties.
+In addition to the Bralorne Mine project, Avino has in recent years conducted limited prospecting, trenching and drill programs on the Eagle (which has been optioned to Alexco Resource Corp.), Olympic-Kelvin, and Minto properties.